drkdydr/le-game/README.md

 Now you can move the program wherever you want. (/usr/bin, /etc, /home/bin ...)

-### Please feel free to share your thoughst and suggestions.
+### Please feel free to share your thoughts and suggestions.